mgramin/malewicz/README.md

 - Simple and powerful integration with awesome tools, for charts, diagrams driving and etc.
 - Support PostgreSQL for now (but...)

+Malewicz have not query editor, use your favorite editor for work with Malewicz sql and html files.

 ### We were inspired by

 - [dbt](https://github.com/dbt-labs/dbt-core)
 - [YeSQL](https://github.com/krisajenkins/yesql) - Keep the SQL as SQL
 - [Database as Code](https://github.com/mgramin/database-as-code)